 The leather industry in Fez, and across Morocco is an important industrial sector, employing over 21 000 people per year according to figures from the Ministry of Industry.

-The ancient tanneries of the city of Fez are a well-known tourist attraction.
+The ancient tanneries of the city of Fez are a well-known tourist attraction across the world.